 Archaeological Site Inventory Forms completed in Washington State are submitted to DAHP via the online Wisaard system unless otherwise specified through a completed Memorandum of Agreement of Programmatic Agreement.
-This singular digital form is used to record archaeological sites and isolated finds.
+This singular form is used to record archaeological sites and isolated finds.
+Paper forms and PDF copies will no longer be accepted.
 In accordance with state statute, the archaeological inventory forms must be completed, reviewed, or approved by an individual meeting the Secretary of the Interior's Professional Qualification Standards (see 36 CFR Part 61) for Archaeology before submission to DAHP.
 Please remember that in Washington State, it is the location that possesses evidence of human occupancy that is assigned the Smithsonian number and not the component; one site may have evidence of historic land use as well as pre contact.
 (RCW 27.53.020 and RCW 27.53.030 (3))